 Why should you protective style?

-- To protect your hair from yourself!
-Your hair needs a break from all the twisting, bantu-knots, up-dos, flat twists, blow-outs and what not.
-In other words, it needs a break from overmanipulation.
+To protect your hair from yourself!
+Your hair needs a break from all

-- To protect your hair from the scorching heat, wind chills, blazing cold, smog, car pollution, and other environmental debris.
+In other words, it needs a break from overmanipulation.- To protect your hair from the scorching heat, wind chills, blazing cold, smog, car pollution, and other environmental debris.

 - To preserve the ends so they stay on your head much longer than they would if you're always twisting, bending and stretching them daily and nightly.